Rental Watercraft Injuries

 However, anyone born on or after Jan.
 1, 1988 must have a Boating Safety Education ID Card to legally operate a boat in Florida.
 Even those who are just visiting Florida are bound to this requirement, and there are a number of vendors that offer temporary certification.

-Additionally, there are two state statutes that deal with regulation of personal watercraft operation and vessel liveries that that rent watercraft to the public.
+Additionally, our Fort Lauderdale lawyers are familiar with two state statutes that deal with regulation of personal watercraft operation and vessel liveries that that rent watercraft to the public.

 F.S.
 327.39 , regulation of personal watercraft, requires:

 - No operation of the vessel one half-hour before sunrise or one half-hour after sunset;